 MS University of Illinois, Urbana-Champaign (LIS, emphasis in Data Curation)

-Graduate Studies, University of California, Berkeley (Musicology MA)
+Graduate Studies, University of California, Berkeley (Musicology)

 BA Wellesley College (Music and Medieval/Renaissance Studies)

 As a child, Lisa spent many happy hours in the public library in the rural town of Glocester, Rhode Island, dreaming of becoming a librarian when she grew up.
 She landed her first library position fifteen years ago at the J. Willard Marriott Library on the University of Utah campus.
 Lisa quickly moved up through various library departments, receiving an excellent foundation in what it takes to make an academic library great.
 In her last years at the Marriott Library, she lead and managed the University of Utah's institutional repository, USpace.
 Lisa joined the School of Music in June 2013 as the new Director of the McKay Music Library.
 She brings her interests and expertise in music, music history, early music, music libraries, academic libraries, digital libraries, digital preservation, metadata, data curation, languages, and the arts to her current position of leadership.
 Her most recent project has been to digitize Maurice Abravanel's Mahler symphony scores.
 See the digital collection portal here.